 Professor, CS at University of California, Berkeley.
 Deep learning, security, blockchain expert.
-Founder of Oasis Labs.
+CEO of Oasis Labs.

 Research Scientist at Stanford.
 Program chair for PAPIs machine learning conference.
 Machine learning and quant finance at major banks, hedge funds.